asx-/ohw19-tutorial-reproducible-science/README.md

 # Reproducible Science

-Slides originally created for OceanHackWeek 2019 on doing reproducible science, since expanded and generalized for use outside of teaching contexts.
+Slides originally created for OceanHackWeek 2019 on doing reproducible science in the context of increasing digitization, since expanded and generalized for use outside of teaching contexts.
+These slides do not purport to be a be-all end-all solution for reproducible science, and should be taken as recommendations.

 These slides have an oceanography and Python focus, but could be adapted to fit other contexts.